 When valuations are obtained from Banks' approved evaluators, the lowest value is taken thereafter for the purpose of collateral / LTV computation.
-Fresh valuations are obtained for properties with more frequency in cases where there are difficulties and hence reliance on the security is increasingly high.
+Fresh valuations are obtained for properties with more frequency in cases where there are difficulties and hence reliance on the security is increased high.
+For residential mortgages the bank monitors changes if property values thorugh use of the SIMAH House Price Index.
 Where the bank accepts fixed assets e.g. property as collateral these are adequately insured with the bank as loss payee.
 If corporate guarantees are accepted their tangible net worth are re-evaluated annually along with the annual review of facilities.